A World Without Shootings

 A country without shootings

-What if I told you about a country where shootings—and, in fact, violence of any kind—was completely nonexistent?
+What if I told you about a country where mass shooting—and, in fact, violence of any kind—is completely nonexistent?

 You’d probably think I was lying (or crazy).
 Even in countries that seem to have a handle on violence, crime still exists.
 Murders still happen.
 Innocent people still die at the hands of those who seem to have no conscience.